-Welcome to the English Learner Professional Learning Opportunities page.
-Here you will find information on our professional learning sessions focused on English learners.
-In addition, you can always contact us about a customized session or instructional coaching for your district or campus.
+Welcome to the Region 11 English Learner Support Professional Learning page.
+Here you will find information on session offerings.
+In addition, you can always contact us about a customized session or instructional coaching for your district/charter or campus.

 Face-to-Face and Online Trainings